1988–89 FC Basel season: Domestic league

 The 24 teams in the Nationalliga B were divided into two groups, an east and a west group, to first play a qualification round.
 In the second stage the tops six teams in each group and the last four team of the Nationalliga A would play a promotion/relegation round, also divided into two groups.
 The top two teams in each group would next season play in the top flight.
 Basel were assigned to the East group.
-They ended their 22 matches in the Qualifying Phase with 14 victories, four draws and four defeats with 32 points.
-They were group winners.
+They ended their 22 matches in the Qualifying Phase with 14 victories, four draws and four defeats with 32 points and they became group winners.
 The team scored 48 goals and conceded just 23.
 In this first stage Lucio Esposito was the team's top goal scorer with 10 goals and Ralph Thoma second in the internal ranking with eight goals.

 Thus Basel qualified themselves for a Promotion group.
 Basel were assigned to group A. Also qualified for this group from the Nationalliga B were Zürich, CS Chênois, Grenchen, ES Malley and the Old Boys.
 The team's goal scoring quality was missed during the Promotion stage.
 In the fifth, sixth and seventh round Basel lost the two away games against Lausanne-Sports 1–4 and St. Gallen 0–3, as well as the home match against local rivals Old Boys 0–1, therefore losing very valuable points.
 Basel ended the group with just 19 scored goals and just 14 obtained points in fourth position and thus they missed promotion.
 They were nine respectively eight points behind St. Gallen and Lausanne-Sports, both of whom were quite easily able to avoid relegation.

 Swiss Cup

 Basel entered into the Swiss Cup in the 2nd principal round.
-Here they were drawn away against local team Oberwil.
-The game was won easily, 5–0.
+Here they were drawn away against local amateur team Oberwil.
+The game was won easily by 5–0.
 In the next round Basel were drawn against higher classed Young Boys.
 Basel mastered their opponents well, winning 4–1.
-In the round of 32 and round of 16 Basel had two ties against lower tier teams winning both to qualify for the quarterfinals.
+In the round of 32 and round of 16 Basel had two ties against lower tier teams, FC Töss from the 2.
+Liga Inter and FC Olten from the 1.
+Liga, winning both to qualify for the quarterfinals.
 Here their cup season game to an end because they lost against top-tier team Aarau.
 Grasshopper Club won the cup for the second season in a row, beating Aarau 2–1 in the final.